• Skip to primary navigation

 In regards to their botanical identification and classification, it's essential to highlight that despite having similar names and origin, they are distinct species that differ from each other in taste, texture, nutritional value, growing conditions etc.

-While Fava beans tend to be sweeter and buttery accompanied by a soft texture, Broad Beans have a stronger flavor profile along with firmer consistency.
+While Fava beans tend to be sweeter and buttery accompanied by a soft texture, Broad Beans have a stronger flavor along with firmer consistency.

-Furthermore, as per various nutritional studies available online Broad beans contain higher protein content than fava beans which makes them an ideal replacement for meat in vegan and vegetarian dishes.
+Also, as per various nutritional studies available online Broad beans contain higher protein content than fava beans which makes them an ideal replacement for meat in vegan and vegetarian dishes.

 It's also important to note their varying roles in regional culinary traditions such as Ukranian Kachanivka Salad made with young broad beans or Falafel - a middle eastern staple made from fava bean flour or paste alongside chickpeas.